dc-js/dc.js/web/docs/api-latest.md

 Most `dc` functions are designed to allow function chaining, meaning they return the current chart instance whenever it is appropriate.
-The getter forms of functions do not participate in function chaining because they necessarily return values that are not the chart.
-Although some, such as [.svg](#dc.baseMixin+svg) and [.xAxis](#dc.coordinateGridMixin+xAxis), return values that are chainable d3 objects.
+The getter forms of functions do not participate in function chaining because they return values that are not the chart, although some, such as [.svg](#dc.baseMixin+svg) and [.xAxis](#dc.coordinateGridMixin+xAxis), return values that are themselves chainable d3 objects.

 **Kind**: global namespace
 **Version**: 2.0.0-beta.22